getwrench/open_mustang/README.md

 - A Class annotated with `appModel`
 - Model name should start with `$`
 - Initialize fields with `InitField` annotation
+- Skip serialization of the field with `SerializeField` annotation.
 - Methods/Getters/Setters are `NOT` supported inside `Model` classes.

     ```dart